-Version Identifier Date Amendment Type (substantial or administrative) Protocol Section(s) Changed Summary of Amendment(s) Reason 9.7.2.2 A sentence clarifying that mean follow-up time will be summarized for pregnancies and infants was added.
-9.2.4.1 Clarifying text was added as follows: it is not planned to limit vaccines to 1 vaccine product in the concurrent comparator group, but rather permitting administration of any vaccine indicated in pregnancy (eg, influenza, Tdap, COVID-19 bivalent booster), that is not ABRYSVO, interchangeably in the analysis.
+Version Identifier Date Amendment Type (substantial or administrative) Protocol Section(s) Changed Summary of Amendment(s) Reason respectively if censoring events occur.
+Section 9.2.5.2.1 Pregnancy Outcomes The wording 'up to' has been removed.
+Section 9.2.5.2.2 Neonatal/Infa nt Outcomes Section 9.2.5.2.2 Neonatal/Infa nt Outcomes Missing text 'Occurrence of the event of interest' and 'earliest of the following' was added.
+Section 9.3.2.2.2 Maternal Outcomes, Table 3 A footnote was added to Table 3.
+Section 9.7.2.2 Cohort Study Analyses A sentence clarifying that mean follow-up time will be summarized for pregnancies and infants was added.
+Section 9.2.4.1 RCA Comparison (Unexposed) Groups Clarifying text was added as follows: it is not planned to limit vaccines to 1 vaccine product in the concurrent comparator group, but rather permitting administration of any vaccine indicated in pregnancy (eg, influenza, Tdap, COVID-19 bivalent booster), that is not ABRYSVO, interchangeably in the analysis.
 This revision was made to address FDA comment #2 received on 13 May 2024.
-Title page and header Protocol version identifier was updated to 2.0.
-This revision was made to address FDA comment #3 received on 13 May 2024.
-Abstract (Data Analysis sub- heading) and 9.7.2.3 Change of Modelling Approach in the Analysis of Maternal Outcomes from Poisson Regression to Cox Models Additional change 9.1, 9.2.4.1, 9.2.4.2 Flu Revised to Influenza Additional change 9.2.4.1 The term 'vaccinations' has been revised to 'immunizations' Additional change 9.7.1.1, 9.7.1.2 Section Numbers Revised to Correct Numbering Additional change

-PFIZER CONFIDENTIAL CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 18 of 82
+PFIZER CONFIDENTIAL CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 20 of 86